 Let’s be honest – most people would prefer to solve challenges with debt on their own.
-You don’t have to share your finances with anyone, worry about judgement or put your fate in someone else’s hands.
+You don’t have to share your finances with anyone, worry about judgment or put your fate in someone else’s hands.
 That’s why DIY strategies to reduce credit card debt like the ones we describe below are so useful.
-With some basic instruction, you can handle the issues on your own and move forward confidence.
+With some basic instruction, you can handle the issues on your own and move forward with confidence.

 Tired of struggling to pay off credit card debt on your own?
 Talk to a certified consumer credit counselor to find relief now.